What We Do

 "Life doesn't count for much unless you're willing to do your small part to leave our children - all of our children - a better world." - President Barack Obama, 2008

-BCDI-Atlanta promotes the equitable distribution of quality across the birth to eight continuum and the connection between early childhood settings and elementary schools.
-Coordinates programs and training to increase the well-qualified, culturally & racially diverse workforce.
+BCDI-Atlanta promotes the equitable distribution of quality across the birth to eight continuum and the connection between early childhood settings and elementary schools, by coordinating programs and training to increase the well-qualified, culturally & racially diverse workforce.

 EARLY CARE AND EDUCATION